dev-xiligroup/Some-notes-about-Applescript-in-Sequoia/Action_Get_File_from/README.md

 The result allows you to verify whether or not the file or folder **exists**.

 Let's dig deeper to find the causes of crashes or error messages.
+### File
 On Ventura or Sequoia, it is possible to be based (from) on the root disk to get the **file** as an object from its path string. *But issues occurs with future Tahoe - Thanks peavine* ???
+### Folder
 For folders, this action and the result don’t work when “from” is lower/deeper than the current user path as object *even in Ventura and Sequoia*...

+For the from field, which waits for an object, the action doesn't like to go back any further than the current user's folder.
+Although authorization is requested and accepted.
+This leads to process stoppages.
+Or strange error messages, or even a freeze requiring a restart.
+To get around these anomalies, analysis of the result provided by the action via AppleScript offers a few tips.

 ![defining the root of the disk](https://github.com/dev-xiligroup/Some-notes-about-Applescript-in-Sequoia/blob/main/Action_Get_File_from/RootPathObj_vr.png)